NJ Basic Auto Policy

 Joseph Monaco, New Jersey Trial Lawyer

 Recently, the NJ Supreme Court made a ruling that continued New Jersey’s somewhat liberal protections for auto accident injury victims when an auto insurance company denies coverage because of a material misrepresentation in applying for the policy.
 A typical scenario involves the named insured under the auto policy failing to inform the insurance company that there are other licensed drivers in the household that operate the insured auto.
 Eventually, when an accident happens involving the unidentified household driver, the insurance company denies coverage based upon fraud in the application.
 However, New Jersey law has long held that an injured victim is at least entitled to receive the statutory minimum auto liability coverage of $15,000/30,000.

-If you or a family member have been killed or injured in a New Jersey motor vehicle accident, please contact me at 1-855-Joe-Legal to learn what your rights when an auto insurance company denies coverage.
+If you or a family member have been killed or injured in a New Jersey motor vehicle accident, please contact me by calling or texting 609-277-3166 if you need a Wrongful Death or Personal Injury Lawyer to learn what your rights under a Basic Policy when an auto insurance company denies coverage.